certicky/crowdsourced-geotracker/README.md

 Functions:
 * The web displays a map of recent reports in the area.
 The default area displayed is set according to browser's location.
 * Users can report sightings via this web frontend by clicking anywhere on the map.
+Photos can be added to reports.
-* (under construction) It will be possible to rewind the time back using a slider to see how the report locations changed over time.
+* It's be possible to rewind the time back using a slider to see how the report locations changed over time.

-## Mobile App (React Native)

-### Installation
-* Set up your Android development environment, if haven’t done so.
-Make sure you can successfully run an Android app on an emulator.
-* Clone this repository: `git clone https://github.com/certicky/crowdsourced-geotracker.git`
-* Navigate to folder frontend-mobile: `cd crowdsourced-geotracker/frontend-mobile`
-* Install the dependencies: `npm install`
-* Install the react-native-cli globally: `npm install -g react-native-cli`
-* Copy the `/android/app/src/main/AndroidManifest.xml.example` file to `/android/app/src/main/AndroidManifest.xml` and update the value of `com.google.android.geo.API_KEY` in it.
-You need to provide your Google Maps API key.
-* Go to <https://console.cloud.google.com/apis/> and make sure you have the following enabled for your project: Google Play Android Developer API, Maps SDK for Android
-* Run `npm start -- --reset-cache` or `npx react-native start` and keep it running in the background.
-Watch its output while developing.
-* Run `react-native run-android`.
-That should open a window with the Android emulator running your app.
-* You can get more logs by calling `adb logcat`

-The app is under construction.
-Some planned functions and notes:
-* Report the sighting of an object of interest - the report location should be pre-set by the app automatically, using device's location (should be possible to adjust it manually).
-* Reporting needs to be very quick and simple.
-UI needs to be usable under non-ideal conditions.
-* An option to attach a photo of the sighting - it should be possible to take a picture directly from within the app.
-The picture should be sent downscaled to decrease data usage.
-* Taking a picture shouldn't make any sound.
-* If possible, the device's geolocation should only be enabled while sending the report.
-If it was disabled before reporting, it should auto-disable after the report is sent.
-* When users aren't reporting a sighting, the app should display a map of recent reports around them.